County court: Northern Ireland

-In Northern Ireland there are seven county courts, following the same model as those of England and Wales before unification in 2014.
+In Northern Ireland there are seven county courts, following the same model as those which existed in England and Wales before unification in 2014.
 These are the main civil courts.
 While higher-value cases are heard in the High Court, the county courts hear a wide range of civil actions, consumer claims, and appeals from magistrates' courts.
 The county courts are called family care centres when hearing proceedings brought under the Children (Northern Ireland) Order 1995 and appeals from the family proceedings courts.